- About this policy

 Expanding EV car clubs

 We will support the expansion of EV car club fleets.
-The fleets would build on the 30 Enterprise car clubs already provided across seven towns in Surrey, including Woking and Guildford, and could be part of the shared transport and accessed through the Mobility as a Service (MaaS) application .
+The fleets would build on the 30 Enterprise car clubs already provided across seven towns in Surrey, including Woking and Guildford, and could be part of shared transport and accessed through the Mobility as a Service (MaaS) application .
 They would be accessible to both private and business users to maximise their impacts.

-Benefits of car clubs include the potential to get EVs on the road quickly replacing journeys by petrol and diesel vehicles.
+Benefits of car clubs include the potential to get EVs on the road quickly to replace journeys by petrol and diesel vehicles.
 They would also provide lower cost access to EVs, feasible for those unable to afford a new car.
 This is important in combination with the Demand Management for Cars measure of differentiating parking charges by vehicle size and emissions.
 The aim would also be to reduce individual car ownership by providing a low emission option for car use when essential, integrated with others within the MaaS system.
-Expansion of car clubs would bring further benefits of encouraging mode shift away from car use.
-As people use car clubs rather than owning cars, they will pay for car journeys more on a pay per use basis.
+Expansion of car clubs would bring further benefits of encouraging travel mode shift away from car use.
+As people use car clubs rather than owning cars, they will pay for car journeys more on a pay-per-use basis.
 This will put costs and decisions about travelling by different modes on a more comparable basis.
 It also saves car users money over a year compared to traditional car ownership.

 In promoting the uptake of ZEVs across all fleet types, we will seek to minimise the number and size of vehicles purchased wherever possible.
 For national carbon reduction targets to be met, we should not simply replace the existing vehicle fleet with electric vehicles because of the emissions involved in vehicle manufacture.
 Although the vehicle manufacturing emissions are outside the scope of emissions covered by Surrey's Climate Change Strategy commitment, they will contribute to national totals.
 Producing fewer vehicles and smaller vehicles will reduce emissions from this source.
 Car clubs contribute to this aim as they mean that distance travelled is covered by fewer vehicles used more intensively, rather than individually owned vehicles (which are typically stationary for at least 95% of their lifespan).
 They also provide access to a range of vehicle sizes so that the appropriate vehicle size can be chosen for a journey.
 This contrasts with privately owned cars, as people typically own large vehicles only needed for occasional requirements (like holidays) and drive them daily, therefore unnecessarily increasing emissions and energy use for each journey.